cyclejs/cyclejs/rx-run/docs/stream.md

 To apply the deferred input Observable technique, you create a Cycle *Stream* using the factory function `createStream()`.
 A Cycle Stream is a subclass of Rx.Observable, and introduces one function: `inject(input)`.
+Another suitable name for Stream would have been "InjectableObservable".
 It is through this inject function that the Stream will receives its "real" input Observable.
 The example in the previous section, using Cycle Streams, is:

 ```js
 function defineA$(b$) {